Decatur, IN features Lee Badger's sculpture "Interloctangles" in their annual exhibition downtown.

 One of ten sculptures along a pedestrian corridor in downtown Roanoke, Lee Badger's sculpture "Sow above, So Below" has kinetic turning heads.

-Lee Badger's sculpture "Reel Thing" suggesting walleye schooling in a column of water is seen in Booker T. Washington Park at the corner of 10th Street and Preston Avenue.
+Lee Badger's sculpture "Reel Thing" suggesting walleye schooling in a column of water appears on a garden trail near the lake.

-Lee Badger's most widely exhibited sculpture Comma appears at Five Points in front of the Lind Pavillion at the Shake Rag Alley Center for the Arts for two years.
+Lee Badger's most widely exhibited sculpture "Comma" appears at Five Points in front of the Lind Pavillion at the Shake Rag Alley Center for the Arts for three years.

 Airy flames are unzipped from a steel I-beam in Lee Badger's sculpture "Firefly," part of the University's permanent collection, on display at the northeast corner of Smith Mall between Schwitzer Student Center and Lily Science Hall.